esentio/Yamo/README.md

 So far we only showed limited selecting possibilities using `SelectAll`, which translates to `SELECT <all_column_from_all_queried_tables>`.
 However, it is possible to exclude certain columns or tables with `Exclude` and `ExcludeTX` methods.

 In the example above, it is actually not necessary to select columns from `ArticleCategory` junction table.
-Here is simplified query, where columns of this table are excluded:
+Here is simplified query, where columns of this table are excluded in the select statement:

 ```c#
 using (var db = CreateContext())